Kethsar/ytarchive/README.md

 Download the latest pre-release from [the releases page](https://github.com/Kethsar/ytarchive/releases)

-Alternatively, if you have Go properly installed and set up, run `go install github.com/Kethsar/ytarchive@master`
+Alternatively, if you have Go properly installed and set up, run `go install github.com/Kethsar/ytarchive@dev`

-`@master` is required because of some bullshit caching Go package proxies do.
-Should have used Rust... (should have been a better dev)

 ## Usage